 Dog Tag Licensing

 For your convenience, dog tags and renewals can be purchased securely on-line by clicking on the Dog Tag Licensing Online Registration Form.
 Complete all of the required fields as indicated on the form.
 Online transactions will receive a receipt by way of email to the address provided on the form.
 New tags purchased online will be mailed out to the address provided on the form.
-If you purchased a tag in 2018 you will not be issued a new license number or tag - the tags you received in 2018 is your permanent one.
+If you purchased a tag in 2018 or 2019, you will not be issued a new license number or tag - the tag you received in 2018/2019 is your permanent one.

 Similar to the past you will be required to renew your license each year, all tags expire on December 31st of the year in which it was purchased.
 As part of the renewal process you will no longer receive a new tag each year, the tag and the serial number will remain the same year to year.
 The dog tag is non-transferable, if the ownership of the dog changes or a new dog is acquired, a new tag must be purchased.

 Email reminders will be sent out throughout the year to remind all dog owners of the current legislation, any proposed changes and to remind all dog owners of the renewal process.

 (Maximum of three (3) dogs per household)